heymumford/Samstraumr/README.md

 ## Why This Work Fuels My Joy

+Most code I've written professionally has been bound by time, scope, and resources of a project plan.
+I've always wanted to try my hand at designing a computing framework that emits glimmers of the bits of world I find elegant.
+For me, Samstraumr is my ever evolving attempt at creating that.
+I hope it never ends.

+Some highlights of my goals:

 *Modularity:* Independent components ('tubes') that work together, allowing for flexible updates and easy maintenance, reducing complexity and technical debt without disrupting the entire system.

 *Self-Correction:* Systems with built-in quality controls that monitor performance, adjust based on real-time feedback, and scale as needed without manual intervention.